Loki-Astari/geeky-nextjs/content/posts/CommonMistakes.md

 ### 1: using namespace

-Every new developer that comes to C++ always starts writing code like this:
+Every new developer who comes to C++ always starts writing code like this:

-myfirstprog.cpp
+#### myfirstprog.cpp
 ```c
 #include <iostream>

 using namespace std;
 ```

-It seems reasonable and every book on learning C++ out there perpetrates the same mistake.
+It seems reasonable, and every book on learning C++ perpetrates the same mistake.
 The problem is the " **using namespace std;** ".
-On programs that are only 10 lines long (like in most books) it does not cause any problems.
-But as soon as your code strays to any meaningful size then it starts to become an issue.
-The problem with teaching new developers this technique is that they are not aware of the problems it causes and so it becomes a habit for all code they write.
+On programs that are only 10 lines long (like in most books), it does not cause any problems.
+But as soon as your code strays to any meaningful size, it becomes an issue.
+The problem with teaching new developers this technique is that they are unaware of the problems it causes, so it becomes a habit for all code they write.
 Break this habit **now** before you start doing it without thinking at the top of every source file you write.

-So what are the actual issues?
-Please read this article: [Why is “using namespace std;” considered bad practice?](https://stackoverflow.com/q/1452721/14065) and the [best Answer](https://stackoverflow.com/a/1453605/14065) that explains what the problem is in detail.
+So, what are the actual issues?
+Please read this article: [Why is `using namespace std;` considered bad practice?](https://stackoverflow.com/q/1452721/14065) and the [best Answer](https://stackoverflow.com/a/1453605/14065) that explains what the problem is in detail.

 We call this problem namespace pollution.
-What the `using` clause is doing is pulling everything from the named namespace into the current namespace; this will cause issues if there is already code in the current namespace.
-Doing this in your source file is bad enough but even worse is doing this in your header file.
+The `using` clause pulls everything from the named namespace into the current namespace; this will cause issues if there is already code in the current namespace.
+Doing this in your source file is bad enough but even worse!
+Is doing this in your header file.
 The problem with doing it in a header file is that you pollute the namespace for every source file that includes your header file.
-If the user of the header file is not aware of this pollution then trying to track down a suddenly new issue becomes really very hard.
+If the user of the header file is unaware of this pollution, then trying to track down a suddenly new issue becomes very hard.

-But not doing this is causing my much more typing!
+But not doing this is causing me much more typing!

-toomuch.cpp
+#### toomuch.cpp
 ```c
 #include <iostream>
 int main()